udaycodes1308-prog/Tic-Tac-Toe/README.md

 🧩 Tic-Tac-Toe Game

-A simple and beautifully designed Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
+A stylish and interactive Tic-Tac-Toe game built using HTML, CSS, and JavaScript, featuring smooth UI, winner detection, and easy controls.

-The game supports two players (X and O), detects wins, and allows users to reset or start a new match.
+👤 About the Developer

+Hi, I’m Uday, also known as @udaycodes — a passionate learner who loves JavaScript, web development, and building fun projects that improve my coding skills every day.
+I’m currently a Class 12 student, exploring programming and leveling up through real-world projects.

+This Tic-Tac-Toe project is a part of my journey to become stronger in Computer Science, Technology, and Mathematics.

 🚀 Features

-🎮 Classic 3×3 Tic-Tac-Toe board
+🎮 Classic 3×3 gameplay

-✨ Clean UI with animations
+🔥 Smooth UI animations

+🧠 Winner detection logic

-🔄 Reset Game & New Game buttons
+🔄 Reset & New Game options

-🧠 Smart winner detection

-📱 Responsive-friendly design

-💡 Developed fully using vanilla JavaScript
+💻 Pure Vanilla HTML CSS JS

+✨ Clean and minimal design

 🛠️ Technologies Used